cloud-66-internal/help.cloud66.com/_includes/references/understanding-failover-groups.md

 There are two major use cases for Failover Groups:

 1. **Application resilience**
- By building and nominating a secondary backup on a different cloud provider or data center you can use a failover group to switch your visitors from the _Primary_ to the _Backup_ stack with ease.
+ By building and nominating a secondary backup on a different cloud provider or data center you can use a failover group to switch your visitors from the _Primary_ to the _Backup_ application with ease.
 2. **Cloning stacks**
-If you need to clone or rebuild your stack, you can use a failover group to switch your traffic to the new stack without interruptions to your service.
+If you need to clone or rebuild your application, you can use a failover group to switch your traffic to the new application without interruptions to your service.

 ## How Failover Groups work